Ultimate Guide to Choosing Your Bridesmaids

 Welcome to The Ultimate Guide to Choosing Your Bridesmaids!

 Congratulations to all you newly engaged ladies!
 Saying “yes” is only the beginning of your lifetime of happiness.
 Planning your wedding is the most emotionally charged process you will ever go through.
-From finding your perfect wedding dress, the one that fits you to a tee and looks as stunning on the outside as you feel on the inside, to choosing your wedding favors.
+From finding your perfect wedding dress to choosing your wedding favors, there are many decisions to make.
 The responsibility of making sure the wedding of your dreams becomes a reality shouldn’t rest on your shoulders only.
 This is when the quote “surround yourself with people who feel like sunshine” holds true.
 It all starts with choosing who gets to be a member of your Bride Squad.

 Which of your long-time friends and acquaintances get a coveted spot beside you at the altar?
 Granting the honor of becoming one of your bridesmaids is a decision that shouldn’t be taken lightly.
 It’s almost as important as choosing your perfect wedding dress.
-It’s also not a matter of how long you’ve been friends for neither does it come down to quid pro quo.
+It’s also not a matter of how long you’ve been friends.
 Having been someone’s bridesmaid doesn’t mean you should feel obligated to extend the courtesy.
 There are several factors that come into play when choosing your bridesmaids.
-The Ultimate Guide to Choosing Your Bridesmaids
+The Ultimate Guide to Choosing Your Bridesmaids will help you figure that out!

 Start With The Number before Choosing Your Bridesmaids